by Philipp Rotmann GPPi

 It is true, after all, that as Europeans we can no longer just rely on the United States.
 It is true that we need to do more to protect our common security via EU and NATO.
 It is true that we need to be better prepared to prevent or mitigate crises such as the war in Syria or the advance of the Islamic State in Iraq.
 An armored force in Lithuania and air policing over the Baltic States are as important as preventing violence and solving conflicts.
 Alliance defense is as much part of a modern, preventative, European peace and security strategy as crisis prevention and conflict resolution.

 Both defense and crisis prevention require greater German contributions.
-Right now, Germany spends barely 1.6 percent of its more than 3 billion euros annual economic output on diplomacy, defense, and development altogether.
+Right now, Germany spends barely 1.6 percent of its more than 3 trillion euros annual economic output on diplomacy, defense, and development altogether.
 That is not good enough.
 The Bundeswehr needs more ships, transport aircraft, helicopters, medics, reconnaissance, and much more, and most of it is equally necessary for peace operations as well as for common defense through EU and NATO.
 It is not just about military capabilities, however.
 We also need to get better at helping Iraqis in the liberated areas to rebuild their lives, to restart their economy, and to reform their political order in such a way that Iraq will not be such easy prey for the next gang of militant demagogues that will follow the demise of the Islamic State.
 We also need to be able to invest in real conflict prevention, particularly through smart development and diplomacy, where the next big refugee crisis is most likely in the making: in the Sahel.

 For all that, the German government needs more effective instruments of crisis prevention, stabilization, and peacebuilding.
 It all starts with foreign policy.
 As long as we cannot afford more than a single political officer in our embassies’ political “departments” in many potential crisis countries, a lack of strategy should not surprise us.
 Similarly, development cooperation has barely started to adapt to the specific challenges of violence and conflict.
 There are not enough police officers, judges, and prosecutors for even small numbers to deploy to training missions in foreign countries.
 What we really need, then, is not just a cash injection for the Bundeswehr but a strategic buildup of diplomacy, development, and defense as a whole – in the service of an overarching peace and security strategy within a common European framework.